FelixRizzolli/plex-leon/README.md

 		- `--overwrite`   Replace existing files/folders in library-c
 		- `--dry-run`     Show planned moves without changing the filesystem
 - `season-renamer` — renames season folders in a library to the canonical 'Season NN' form (e.g., 'season 01', 'Staffel 01', 'Satffel 01', or any folder with a single number will be renamed to 'Season NN').
 Supports --dry-run and works recursively.
 Typos and numbers >= 100 are supported.
+	- For case-only renames (e.g., 'season 01' → 'Season 01'), a two-step swap is performed: first, the folder is renamed to `.plexleon_swap_Season NN`, then to `Season NN`.
+If a canonical `Season NN` already exists, contents are merged non-destructively (conflicts are moved to a `.plexleon_conflicts` subfolder).
+No folders or files are deleted or overwritten by default.
 - `episode-renamer` — placeholder
 - `episode-check` — placeholder